Totonyus/ydl_api/readme.md

 #### Replace placeholders
 Placeholders looks like this : `---%--- REPLACE ---%---`
-* (Optional) `params.py` : you can change destination folder and the file name template
+* (Optional) `params.py` : you can change destination folder, file name template and a few others options
 * (Optional) `userscript.js` : you must set your host, you can also add format options as you want
 * (Optional) `launch.sh` : the default port is set arbitrarily to `5011`.
 Change it as you want.
 * (Optional) `ydl_api.service` : you must set the working directory to the directory you downloaded this application.
 If you don't want change default user and group, you can delete those lines :